geoffreyvanwyk/phel-lang.org/content/documentation/http-request-and-response.md

 (defstruct request [
   method            # HTTP Method ("GET", "POST", ...) uri               # the 'uri' struct (see below) headers           # Map of all headers.
-Keys are keywords, Values are string parsed-body       # The parsed body ($_POST), when availabe otherwise nil query-params      # Map with all query parameters ($_GET) cookie-params     # Map with all cookie parameters ($_COOKIE) server-params     # Map with all server parameters ($_SERVER)
+Keys are keywords, Values are strings parsed-body       # The parsed body ($_POST), when availabe; otherwise, nil query-params      # Map with all query parameters ($_GET) cookie-params     # Map with all cookie parameters ($_COOKIE) server-params     # Map with all server parameters ($_SERVER)